xCrystal/crystal-randofuser/README.md

 Additioanlly, there is a selectable option to homogenize the Growth Rates, ignoring all the other rules.
 This option will make all Pokemon use a custom Growth Rate with characteristics from both the parabolic and fast growth rates.
 It makes all Pokemon grow relatively fast at all level ranges, which is ideal to soften any necessity of grinding.

 #### <b>Other data</b>
 - Base Experience: the average of the two original Pokemon.
-If 'average base stat patterns only' is selected, the base experience of the base Pokemon weighs 80% of the total.
+If 'average base stat patterns only' is selected, the base experience value of the base Pokemon weighs 80% of the total.
 - Catch Rates: calculated with the geometric mean of the catch rate of the original Pokemon, i.e. the square root of the product of the two values.
 If 'average base stat patterns only' is selected, the catch rate value of the base Pokemon weighs 80% of the total.
--
+- Gender: the average of the two original Pokemon.
+For example, if one Pokemon has a 2/16 chance to be female and the other Pokemon a 8/16 chance, the resulting Pokemon will be female 5/16 of the times.
+- Wild Held Items: follow the same logic used to obtain the types
+- Egg Groups: follow the same logic used to obtain the types
+- Hatch Cycles: the average of the two orginal Pokemon.
+If 'average base stat patterns only' is selected, the hatch cycles value of the base Pokemon weighs 80% of the total.